bcc-code/buk-tech-vr/README.md

 3. If Android is not selected, click _Android_ and click _Switch Platform_, and wait for it to finish.
 4. In the _Run Device_ drop-down, select your phone.
 5. Click _Build and Run_
-6. Save the app as `tech.buk.vr.apk`
+6. Save the app as `vr.tech.buk.apk`.
 7. Wait a long time until the app opens on your phone
 ![build the app and run it on your Android phone](./doc/build-and-run.svg)